tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 Just starting out, it can be daunting to ask someone to pay you what sounds like a lot of money.
 But again, look at it from the other side.

 There's A LOT of work out there for someone who can make a computer do their bidding and in contrast there's too few developers to meet this demand.
-Your skills are highly sought after and if someone doesn't want to pay your price, there's plenty else who will.
+Your skills are highly sought after and if someone doesn't want to pay your price, there are plenty of others who will.

 >Some useful replies to cheap clients includes "Quality costs a lot of money" and "Go ahead and buy cheap shit from others, if that is what you want…".
 >- [Tobias Nyholm](https://twitter.com/TobiasNyholm), CTO of [Happyr](http://happyr.com/)